 - Risk increases with duration and dose of treatment

-- Prophylaxis: simultaneous administration of proton pump inhibitors
+- Prophylaxis: administration of proton pump inhibitors (in case long-term intake is needed)

 - Increased risk of heart attack and stroke (with the exception of aspirin and naproxen)